segmentio/analytics-react-native/packages/plugins/plugin-onetrust/README.md

 const oneTrustPlugin = new ConsentPlugin(oneTrustProvider);
 ```

-4. Add `OneTrustPlugin` as a plugin, order doesn't matter, this plugin will apply to all device mode destinations you add before and after this plugin is added.
+4. Add `oneTrustPlugin` as a plugin, order doesn't matter, this plugin will apply to all device mode destinations you add before and after this plugin is added.

+5. Call `oneTrustPlugin.start()` to start event flow.

  Full example below:

 ```ts
 import { createClient, ConsentPlugin} from '@segment/analytics-react-native';